youcan-shop/coding-challenges/Software Engineer - Frontend VueJs/README.md

 ## Mockup

-A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view (TO UPDATE)
+A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view

 ## Evaluation criteria 🚨
 - Accuracy to follow instructions.